msaelices/aoc2023/README.md

 Visualisations
 ==============

-The vis/ directory contains visualisations code - written in Pythin, with PyGame.
+The vis/ directory contains visualisations code - written in Python, with PyGame.
 You can run each one directly:

 ```